 - Coil, catheter, or filter in any blood vessel

 - Orthopedic hardware (artificial joint, plate, screw, rod)

 - Surgery, medical procedure or tattoos (including tattooed eyeliner) in the last six weeks

 - Other metallic prostheses

-If you have any of the above, your individual case will be reviewed by the UBC MRI Research Centre MR Technologist and/or UBC Hospital Radiologist, and a decision will be made regarding your participation in the study.
+If you have any of the above or if there are possible safety issues that arise during the MRI screening process, your individual case will be reviewed by the UBC Hospital MR Technologist and/or Radiologist.
+A decision will be made regarding your participation in the study.
 In many cases, an operative report may be required to assess the nature of the implants in your body.

 As this will NOT be a medically indicated examination, there will be no formal review of the scans and no report will be made.
 The MRI scan being done is designed to answer research questions, not examine you medically.
 This MRI scan is not a substitute for one a doctor would order.
 It may not show problems that would be picked up by a medical MRI scan.
 However, if we believe that we have found a medical problem in your MRI scan, we will ask a doctor who is trained in the reading of MRI scans, a radiologist, to help us review the images.
 If the radiologist thinks that there may be an abnormality in your MRI scan that requires follow-up, we will contact you and with your permission, contact your family physician and help him or her obtain the appropriate follow-up for you.
 No information generated in this study will become part of your permanent medical record.
 However, if the study detects an abnormality in your MRI scan and further follow-up is required, then this information may become part of your record.

 - When the study is approved, or if further information is required by the Protocol Proposal Committee, you will be contacted.

 - After study approval, a Rate Agreement will be sent.
 Your study may only start after this Agreement has been signed and returned.